Legends of Tomorrow season 6: Filming

 Principal photography for the sixth season was scheduled to begin on October 5, 2020, in Burnaby, British Columbia.
 However, by September 29, the start of filming was indefinitely delayed, because of delays in receiving COVID-19 test results for the cast and crew.
 Filming ultimately began on October 8, and concluded on May 8, 2021.

 Marketing

 In early August 2020, The CW released several posters of the Arrowverse superheroes wearing face masks, including White Canary and Beebo, with all posters having the caption "Real Heroes Wear Masks".
 This marketing tactic was used to "raise public awareness on the efficacy of facial coverings preventing the spread of COVID-19".

 Release

-The season premiered on May 2, 2021, consisting of 15 episodes.
+The season premiered on May 2, 2021, and ended on September 5.
+The season consisted of 15 episodes same as the previous season and two more than the next one.
+The episodes hold an average of 410,000 viewers per episode.
+The episode "Meat: The Legends" 440,000 live viewers, making it the season's most-watched episode.
+The lowest-viewed episode was "Board on Board Onboard", which had 350,000 viewers.